mg-wiewiora/currency-converter-react/README.md

 # Currency Converter
 A simple, fully functional currency calculator built with React.

-> This single-page application (SPA) was created to practice **React fundamentals**, focusing on state management, component composition, and controlled form handling.
+> This single-page application (SPA) was created to practice **React fundamentals**, focusing on state management, component composition, controlled forms, and API integration.

 > Language of the page: **Polish**